vippsas/vipps-epayment-api/vipps-epayment-api-quick-start.md

 <!-- END_COMMENT -->

-Use the ePayment API to initiate payments, get payment details, get user info, capture payments, and refund payments.
-You are able to use one of the following user flows:
+Use the ePayment API to create payments using each of the following user flows:

-* WEB_REDIRECT - Open the Vipps landing page.
+* WEB_REDIRECT - Open the [Vipps landing page](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/vipps-landing-page).
 * NATIVE_REDIRECT - Open the Vipps app on the user's mobile phone.
 * PUSH_MESSAGE - Cause a notification from the user's Vipps app.
 * QR - Generate a QR code that a user can scan to send the request to their Vipps app.

+You can also get payment details, get user info, capture payments, and refund payments.
+Request user consent to information and review information.

 <!-- START_TOC -->